 A copper penny carrot salad recipe made with fresh cooked carrot, onion and green peppers and coated with a tangy tomato sauce flavored with mustard, vinegar and Worcestershire.
 Serve for brunch or dinner.

 This is a tasty and colorful cold salad you can serve for lunch or dinner.
 This side dish will brighten up your meal and provide a savory component to other items you are serving.

 The reason it is called a copper penny salad is because of the tomato soup in the recipe.
+It is also referred to as copper pennies.
 It turns the bright orange carrots a darker orange-copper color.
 The green pepper and onion also add a nice contrast.

 You get a savory nice tang from the mustard, vinegar, and Worcestershire sauce and it marinates into the cooked carrots quite well.

 If you grow carrots in your garden, this is a fun recipe to try.
 Fresh produce tends to be a bit sweeter than commercially processed foods.

 This copper penny carrot salad makes a nice size batch and keeps well.
 It will also travel well and can be taken along as a picnic food or potluck.

 Plan on making this recipe a day ahead in order to allow the flavors to marinate.

 - Slice the carrots into thin round slices and place in a medium kettle.
 Cook the sliced carrots until almost done.